 Entrepreneur, Are You Betting on the Right Horse? was last modified: August 20th, 2017 by Marc & Sharon

-Uncertainty is a primary reason.
-Choosing the best markets for an innovation is almost always a high-risk, low-data decision, which calls for informed intuition rather than purely analytical reasoning.
+Uncertainty is inherent to the innovation process.
+That is why choosing the best markets for an innovation is almost always a high-risk, low-data decision, which calls for informed intuition rather than purely analytical reasoning.
 That said, it does get more complicated…

 Choosing what market a start-up should focus on is so difficult because this decision usually entails some major trade-offs.
 The pros and cons of various options create real dilemmas for entrepreneurs (one option can have high potential but bear high risk from competitors, another option can offer a lower but safer payout, etc.).
 Given this quandary, it is not surprising that many entrepreneurs ‘take a wrong turn’, or make decisions that may ultimately cause the venture to never take off.